Chicago Public Schools expert witness says in deposition that sexual assault is not always traumatic

 "I have nightmares almost every night," she said in her first on-camera interview about her experience.
 "It's still really hard to talk about it."

-Jane was referring to inappropriate contact she said she had with a teacher at Hubbard High School in Chicago's West Lawn Neighborhood.
+Jane was referring to inappropriate contact she said she had with a teacher at Gordon S. Hubbard High School in Chicago's West Lawn Neighborhood.

 The lawsuit